 We argue about da’wah, the methods of da’wah, what constitutes da’wah, and who is qualified to give da’wah.
 We argue about how a person comes to Islam, and how a person takes his or her shahaadah.
 Even after people become Muslim, we argue about the conditions of the shahaadah, which masjid is worthy or less worthy of his or her attendance, and whether or not they can read from a book to help them complete their prayer.
 We argue about the word convert, revert, and what type of Muslim is the real Muslim.
 We argue about socks, finger nail polish, and whether or not a sister has to wear black gloves.
 We argue about make-up, we argue about baseball caps, and we argue about coffee, American sports, and the world cup.
 We argue about America.
 (We really like to argue about America), being an American, and whether we have to make Hijra from our country.

 We argue about the Prophet’s ﷺ birthday, we argue about baby showers, we argue about anniversaries and we argue about things that we do every year.
-We argue about how to raise our children, we argue about currency, we argue about charity, and we argue about wearing sunglasses.
+We argue about how to raise our children, we argue about the money we drop in the zakat box, we argue about charity, and we argue about wearing sunglasses.
 We argue about joining a club, going to a non-Muslim college, and we argue about who is capable or incapable of understanding the religion.
 We argue about revolution, we argue about Muslim leaders, and we argue about who can collect the zakat.

 We argue about patriotism, loving your own country, and standing up to show someone respect.
 We even have arguments about the pictures that appear on your driver’s license.
 We argue about women attending burials, reciting the Quran over the sick, and we argue about people paying their last respects to their dead.
 We argue about funerals, about visiting the graves, and we argue about the cost of a coffin, and the length of kafan.
 We argue about wearing boots in the masjid, we argue about soap, and we argue about sitting down to a dinner table.
 We argue about voting, we argue about making bay’at to an imam, we argue about declaring citizenship and we argue about whom can be included in a majlis as-ashura